react-declarative/react-declarative/NOTES.md

 });
 ```

-As you can see displaying the one of dimensions on a blueprint can be disabled [by a feature flag](https://en.wikipedia.org/wiki/Feature-oriented_programming).
+As you can see displaying the one of dimensions on a blueprint can be hidden [by a feature flag](https://en.wikipedia.org/wiki/Feature-oriented_programming).
 If you remember, thats the way of pushing updates to clients which Microsoft started to use since Windows 10.
 That paradign is better because It [turns the software design into manufacturing](https://en.wikipedia.org/wiki/Software_product_lines)

 MyForm/hooks/useSideViewHandler.ts
 ```typescript